 p.
 593: “What?!”
 Yeah, what?!
 Please tell me Rhys isn’t really going to let Eris believe he might give Nesta to him as a wife 😳😤 And how did he fall in love with her during one dance???
 This is beyond ridiculous!

 p.
-594: Have they even though ahead as to what will happen with their alliance if they eventually refuse Eris’s request?
+594: Have they even thought ahead as to what will happen with their alliance if they eventually refuse Eris’s request?
 This dance was the dumbest plan ever.

 p.
 599: Ah yes, a way for Mor to spend mor(e) time with Emerie… Also, is anyone noticing that everyone is avoiding important conversations in this book?
 Just talk to each other instead of constantly fucking one another for a change, will you?
 (Edit: And no, I’m not using bad language here – didn’t you read the chapter where Sarah thoroughly explained the difference between “fucking” and “love-making”?)

 p.
 602: I really like Azriel, even though yes, the High King idea was really stupid.
 (And, in all honesty, I think Nesta and Azriel would be much better suited for one another than Nesta and Cassian.
 At least they actually talk to each other.
 But I hate love triangles, so please don’t go down this route, Sarah!)